twilio/twilio-go/rest/numbers/v2/docs/RegulatoryComplianceBundlesClonesApi.md

 > NumbersV2BundleClone CreateBundleClone(ctx, BundleSidoptional)

 Creates a new clone of the Bundle in target Account.
 It will internally create clones of all the bundle items (identities and documents) of the original bundle

+Creates a new clone of the Bundle in target Account.
+It will internally create clones of all the bundle items (identities and documents) of the original bundle